CrossforceStudios/RodbloganWarfare/_posts/2023-12-25-franchise-report.md

 ### Progress I: Characters & Rifles

 #### Sound

 <video  poster="assets/img/xmasreport-10.jpg" controls  class="img-large">
     <source src="assets/img/xmasreport-23.mp4" type="video/mp4"/>
 </video>

 The M60 Machine Gun, AKM and M16A1 have one thing in common: They all received new sounds for firing.
 In keeping our promise, the weapons use the **ORIGINAL** sounds from the base game.
+More sounds are planned to make their debut, but for rn, things are in limbo.